MaxIOFS/.github/profile/README.md

 - No multi-node replication yet

 **Security:**
-- No security audit performed
+- No third-party security audit performed
 - HTTPS recommended for production
-- Audit logging incomplete
+- TLS/SSL configuration required for production deployments

 **Production Readiness:**
 - Suitable for development, testing, and staging